Come Undone (Duran Duran song): Music video

 The music video for "Come Undone" was directed by British film, documentary and music video director Julien Temple, who shot the video inside of an aquarium.
 Produced by Kirstyn Symes for Nitrate Films, it was released on 29 March 1993.
 The bulk of the video was filmed on location in Los Angeles, but a pivotal section was shot overnight in the aquarium at London Zoo.
 It features multiple, unrelated clips of people in different areas.
 These include a little girl seeing her parents together, an older couple who have survived a flood, a little girl hiding under the bed while placing her head on top of her white teddy bear, an alcoholic, and a man who is revealed to be a cross-dresser.
-Also seen in the video is the backing singer Tessa Niles, struggling underwater to break free of the chains that bind her, where she sings her backup line in the song.
+Also seen in the video is underwater model Lauren Heston lip-syncing the backing singer Tessa Niles portion of the song, struggling underwater to break free of the chains that bind her.
 A portion of the music video can be seen in the "No Laughing" episode of the MTV show Beavis and Butt-Head, which was aired in July 1993.